 frying tempura coated nori

 For the Spicy Tuna or Salmon: Mince the sushi-grade fish and place it in a bowl.
-Mix it with mayonnaise and sriracha until well combined.bine with the mayo and sriracha.
+Mix it with mayonnaise and sriracha until well combined with the mayo and sriracha.

-Assemble – To assemble each sushi taco, add a spoonful of sushi rice, cucumbers, and your desired amount of spicy kani, tuna, or salmon.
-Top with your choice of garnishes, such as cilantro leaves, avocado, chilies, sesame seeds, etc. Serve immediately.
+5. Assemble – To assemble each sushi taco, add a spoonful of sushi rice to the crispy nori shells, fresh cucumber, and your desired amount of spicy kani, tuna, or salmon.
+Top with your choice of garnishes, such as cilantro leaves, ripe avocado slices, chilies, sesame seeds, etc. Serve immediately.

 3 sushi tacos filled with spicy tuna and spicy kani

 These sushi tacos need to be eaten immediately.
-The spicy tuna, salmon or kani can be prepared a few hours before but they too need to be eaten same day.
+The spicy tuna, salmon or kani can be prepared a few hours prior and stored in the fridge, but they too should eaten same day.

 January 26, 2025